standrewsdigital/digital-pattern-library/SETUP.md

 ```

 See the Grunt plugin [grunt-ftp-deploy](https://github.com/zonak/grunt-ftp-deploy)
-for further details.
+if you're curious about further details.

-**Note**: git is configured to ignore this file in `.gitignore`.
-This is so
+**Note**: git is configured to ignore the `.ftppass` file in `.gitignore`.
+This
-that everyone can use their own credentials to deploy rather than share
+is so that everyone can use their own credentials to deploy rather than share
 credentials.
 It's generally a bad idea to commit passwords into a shared
 repository.